About

 by Asa Johanesson

-Sharon Young is an artist and lecturer based in London.
+Sharon Young is a Northern Irish artist based in London.

-Sharon is a lecturer in photography, fine art and performance at Glasgow School of Art, University of the Arts, London, Ithaca College, London Centre, Boston University, Study Abroad, London and Royal College of Art, London.
+Sharon is a lecturer in fine art at Glasgow School of Art and University of the Arts, London.
+She also works part time at Ithaca College, London Centre; Boston University, Study Abroad, London; and Royal College of Art, London.

 Sharon has a PhD from the Royal College of Art entitled: